Learn More Korean with Our Ebooks

 Driving a car in Korea is pretty much the same as back home, except I feel that the laws here are not enforced as much.
 As you know, Korea has a 빨리 빨리 (fast fast) culture and this includes driving.
 It still takes some getting used to even after driving here for 3 years.

 It’s been essential for me to learn vocabulary related to Korean since you have to be able to understand warning signs, traffic notices, etc.

 Parking is also another big issue.
 Lots of cars, and no space.
 The word for parking lot is 주차장 (ju-cha-jang).

-As we said above, the Korean for car is 차.
+As we said above, the Korean word for car is 차.
 Luckily, you can easily remember some other transportation/vehicle related words because they also have the word 차 in them.

 Here are some other related vocabulary words: